mets/METS-primer/Chapter-3.md

-In addition to providing a means for organizing content, the `<structMap>` provides a mechanism for linking content at any hierarchical level with relevant descriptive and administrative metadata.
+In addition to providing a means for organizing content, the `<structMap>` provides a mechanism for linking content at any hierarchical level with relevant metadata.
 For more on this type of linking see the section on the `<div>` element below.

 The hierarchical structure specified by a `<structMap>` is encoded as a tree of nested `<div>` elements.
 A `<div>` element may directly point to